 The CloudSigma cloud supports the encryption of partial or full i.e. boot level encryption of virtual drives.
 With this in mind, we recommend as a best practice that end users perform boot-level encryption of sensitive data and retain the keys outside our cloud.
 The cloud platform currently supports a number of customers running fully encrypted data storage in conjunction with their services in the cloud.
 End users can also connect to their VMs using encrypted protocols to ensure the integrity of login and other data they transmit to and from their servers.

-Typical end user use cases where encryption would be used would be when a hosted processing provider is storing sensitive end user information or when a service provider themselves wishes to store proprietary data that they wish to be secured additionally.
+Typical end user use cases where encryption would be used would be when a hosted processing provider is storing sensitive end user information.
+Another example is when a service provider themselves wishes to store proprietary data that they wish to be secured additionally.
 In these case an encrypted partition can be created for that specific data or a separate virtual drive with full file system encryption used.
 In this way the end user providing the service can combine best performance from data not needing encryption with high security for the data that does.

 CloudSigma has extensive experience of encrypting drive data using numerous encryption approaches, such as Cryptsetup, dm-crypt, FDE, TrueCrypt (VeraCrypt), as well as lower-level block storage encryption via ZFS and is happy to work with end users to ensure the right encryption is implemented to reflect their requirements.